4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Today, we’re taking a closer look at how to improve company culture intentionally with our words.
 What adjectives and principles do successful companies choose to create communities of engaged employees?

 Yes, company culture is a vibe.
 More specifically, company culture characterizes a workplace’s standards and climate.
-It’s evident in behaviors, practices, and attitudes throughout the organization.
+It’s evident in behaviors, values, and attitudes throughout the organization.

-This culture should be evident within the work environment, most commonly in communication and collaboration efforts.
+This culture should be evident in the organization’s communication and collaboration efforts.
 You’ll also see a company culture’s influence in:

 • The way they celebrate employee milestones